awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: No \(Python\) \| Yes \(PowerShell\)

 Attachment
 The name of a standalone script file or \.zip file that can be invoked by the action\.
 Specify the same value as the `Name` of the document attachment file you specify in the `Attachments` request parameter\.
-For more information, see [Attachments](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateDocument.html#systemsmanager-CreateDocument-request-Attachments) in the AWS Systems Manager API Reference\.
-If you're providing a script using an attachment, you must also define a `files` section in the top\-level elements your runbook\.
+For more information, see [Attachments](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateDocument.html#systemsmanager-CreateDocument-request-Attachments) in the *AWS Systems Manager API Reference*\.
+If you're providing a script using an attachment, you must also define a `files` section in the top\-level elements of your runbook\.
 For more information, see [Schema version 0\.3](document-schemas-features.md#automation-doc-syntax-examples)\.
 To invoke a file for Python, use the `filename.method_name` format in `Handler`\.
-For PowerShell, invoke the attachment using an inline script\.
-Gzip isn't supported\.
+The attachment for a Python script can be a \.py file or a \.zip file that contains the script\.
+PowerShell scripts must be stored in \.zip files\.
 When including Python libraries in your attachment, we recommend adding an empty `__init__.py` file in each module directory\.
 This allows you to import the modules from the library in your attachment within your script content\.
 For example: `from library import module`
 Type: String
 Required: NoOutput